About UAF CES

 Major program areas include: agriculture and horticulture; health, home and family

-development; natural resources and community development; 4-H and youth development.
+development; natural resources; 4-H and youth development.

 While we may not have an Extension office located in every Alaska community, Extension educators are as close as your computer or phone.
 To find out how we can help you, browse our site or contact the local Extension office nearest you.
 We know you will find the people friendly and the information useful.